moullos/Mitigate/README.md

 MITIG&TE is a Windows binary that automatically enumerates Windows settings in order to identify MITRE ATT&CK™ techniques mitigated due to configuration hardening and existing endpoint controls.
 It relies heavily on the amazing work of the MITRE ATT&CK™ team and the [mitigations](https://attack.mitre.org/mitigations/enterprise/) defined for each of the techniques.
 It is written in C# and it's dependent on .NET Framework v4.

 ## Goals
-The tool aims to allow security teams to easily account and track the impact of endpoint configuration hardening and controls have against their threat profile.
+The tool aims to allow security teams to easily account and track the impact endpoint configuration hardening and controls have against their threat profile.
 Additionally it can be used to identify configuration hardening settings that can further improve security posture.
 Use MITIG&TE to:
  - Identify techniques that are currently mitigated/less likely to be executed successfully, posing less risk to your environment
  - Surface non-applied endpoint controls that can improve endpoint hardening
  - Combine with threat intelligence and your existing detection capabilities to get a holistic view of your security posture mapped against ATT&CK